 I also love homemaking and decorating, I like to host parties and use the fancy dishes, I love to read, and I live for tea.
 (The kettle is always on!)
 I have always been interested in sustainable living (thanks mom!) and in the past few years have evolved to live as much of an old fashioned, zero-waste lifestyle as I can.

-I live in Alberta, Canada, am saved by the Grace of Christ, who loved me first, and I’m glad for the chance to share this blog with all of you.
+I live in Alberta, Canada, am saved by the grace of Christ who loved me first, and this blog is my creative outlet, where I share my projects and stuff I’ve learned.
+I’m glad for the chance to share it with you!

 If you would like to get in contact with me, you can either leave me a comment, as I read and appreciate each and every one, or feel free to send me an email.